duanwujie/debian-policy-chinese/policy/ch-sharedlibs.rst

 corresponding udeb must also provide a ``shlibs`` file, since the udeb infrastructure does not use ``symbols`` files.

+.. [#] A ``shlibs`` file represents an SONAME as a library name and version number, such as ``libfoo VERSION``, instead of recording the actual SONAME.
+If the SONAME doesn't match one of the two expected formats (``libfoo-VERSION.so`` or ``libfoo.so.VERSION``), it cannot be represented.

 .. _s-dpkg-shlibdeps:

 Generating dependencies on shared libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a package that contains any shared libraries or compiled binaries
+When a package that contains any shared libraries or compiled binaries is
-is built, it must run ``dpkg-shlibdeps`` on each shared library and
+built, it must run ``dpkg-shlibdeps`` on each shared library and compiled
-compiled binary to determine the libraries used and hence the
+binary to determine the libraries used and hence the dependencies needed
-dependencies needed by the package. [#]_ To do this, put a call to
+by the package. [#]_ To do this, put a call to ``dpkg-shlibdeps`` into
-``dpkg-shlibdeps`` into your ``debian/rules`` file in the source
-package.
-List all of the compiled binaries, libraries, or loadable
+your ``debian/rules`` file in the source package.
+List all of the compiled
-modules in your package.  [#]_ ``dpkg-shlibdeps`` will use the
+binaries, libraries, or loadable modules in your package. [#]_
-``symbols`` or ``shlibs`` files installed by the shared libraries to
+``dpkg-shlibdeps`` will use the ``symbols`` or ``shlibs`` files installed
-generate dependency information.
-The package must then provide a
+by the shared libraries to generate dependency information.
+The package
-substitution variable into which the discovered dependency information
+must then provide a substitution variable into which the discovered
-can be placed.
+dependency information can be placed.

 If you are creating a udeb for use in the Debian Installer, you will
 need to specify that ``dpkg-shlibdeps`` should use the dependency line